pradhann/FPL-MCP/README.md

   `mcp_sdk/` at the project root.

-To run the server locally, add the absolute path to this directory in your Claude configuration and start the server using `python main.py`.
+To run the server locally, add the absolute path to this directory in your Claude configuration and start the server using either `python main.py` or, if you are using [`uv`](https://github.com/astral-sh/uv), `uv run main.py`.
+The Claude desktop configuration should specify the `fpl_server` entry as shown in your JSON snippet.
 Ensure you have internet access so that the FPL API requests succeed.